-Make a list of any past or current medications for your provider to see, including dosage levels and how frequently you are taking them.
+Make a list of any past or current medications for your provider to see, even if they’re over-the-counter drugs.
+This list should include dosage levels and how frequently you are taking them.
 If taking multiple medications, bring the bottles or packs in with you, even if they’re expired or empty.
 Having all medications laid out in front of them, allows a provider to check for duplicates, see if any refills are necessary, and generally aid the patient in organizing their medicinal routine.
 Furthermore, it’s important to be honest with the provider about which medications you’re on, why you’re on them, and how often you are truly taking them as it plays a large role in your healthcare.
 Don’t be afraid to explain hesitancies, ask questions, or talk through any side effects or concerns you have surrounding any medications you’re on or recommended to be on.

 Create a List of Past & Current Providers

-Before attending your doctor’s visit, compile a list of all past and current care providers or specialists you have seen.
+Before attending your doctor’s visit, compile a list of all other doctors from the past along with current care providers or specialists you see.
 If possible, record their contact information as well so that the provider you are visiting can reach out and your doctors can come together as a comprehensive care unit.

 Record Any Allergies, Prior Surgeries, or Current Medical Conditions

 Any allergies should be recorded and discussed with your physician e.g. food allergies, seasonal allergies, allergies to medicine, etc. Allergies impact a patient’s daily health and influence which medications they can or cannot take.
-Furthermore, any prior surgeries and medical incidents or conditions should be listed for your provider to be aware of so they have a full understanding of their patient’s medical history.
+Furthermore, any prior surgeries, visits to the emergency room, and medical incidents or conditions should be listed for your provider to be aware of so they have a full understanding of their patient’s medical history.

 Record Any Current Issues or Symptoms

-If a patient is currently experiencing symptoms of a medical issue or concern, it’s important for them to compile information surrounding the problem prior to seeing the doctor.
+If a patient is experiencing new symptoms of a medical issue or concern since their last visit, it’s important for them to compile information surrounding the problem prior to seeing the doctor.
 For guidance on how to record information about your health concerns, follow the famous OPQRST method.